 - Manage your insulin better (if you have diabetes)

 You don’t need to have a certain weight goal in mind, and neither do you need to go on a weight loss program (unless you feel it will motivate you).
 Although, to support you, getting to a BMI in your 20s is a good target.
-You should also consult your doctor to receive further support to start adopting a healthier lifestyle.
+You should also consult a doctor to receive further support to start adopting a healthier lifestyle.